Eoghan Murphy: Politics

 At the 2016 general election, Murphy topped the poll in the redrawn constituency of Dublin Bay South, winning the second seat.

-He was appointed by Taoiseach Enda Kenny to the minority Fine Gael–Independent government as Minister of State at the Department of Finance and at the Department of Public Expenditure and Reform with responsibility for Financial Services, eGovernment and Public Procurement.
+When the 2016 election failed to give any one party an outright majority, Murphy was drafted in by Enda Kenny to represent Fine Gael as a part of a small team heavily involved in talks with other parties and independents on the formation of a minority government.
+He was subsequently appointed by Taoiseach Enda Kenny to the minority Fine Gael–Independent government as Minister of State at the Department of Finance and at the Department of Public Expenditure and Reform with responsibility for Financial Services, eGovernment and Public Procurement.

+When Enda Kenny announced his resignation as President of Fine Gael and Taoiseach in early 2017, Leo Varadkar appointed Murphy to run his parliamentary party campaign.
+Murphy was instrumental in orchestrating Varadkar's successful election as President of Fine Gael and subsequently as Taoiseach.

 Following Leo Varadkar's appointment as Taoiseach, Murphy was promoted to the cabinet, as Minister for Housing, Planning and Local Government in June 2017.
 On 25 September 2018, Murphy survived a motion of no confidence which had been tabled by Sinn Féin.
 The motion was defeated by 59 to 49 votes.
 In December 2019, another motion of no confidence was tabled against Murphy, this time by the Social Democrats.
 The motion was defeated by 59 votes to 56.

 In the 2020 general election he was elected to the third seat in Dublin Bay South.
-After the election he continued to serve as minister during the first phase of the Covid pandemic, instituting protections for rough sleepers, people in emergency accommodation and renters.
+After the election he continued to serve as minister during the first phase of the Covid pandemic.
 At the formation of a new government on 27 June 2020 he announced that he was stepping back from ministerial politics to focus on reform of his party.
 He resigned his seat in the Dáil in April 2021.